Tomáš Masaryk: Early life

 Masaryk was born to a poor, working-class family in the predominantly Catholic city of Hodonín, Margraviate of Moravia, in Moravian Slovakia (in the present-day Czech Republic, then part of the Austrian Empire).
 The nearby Slovak village of Kopčany, the home of his father Jozef, also claims to be his birthplace.
 Masaryk grew up in the village of Čejkovice, in South Moravia, before moving to Brno to study.

-His father, Jozef Masárik, was born in Kopcsány, Kingdom of Hungary (now Kopčany, Slovakia).
-Jozef Masárik was a carter and, later, the steward and coachman at the imperial estate in the nearby town Hodonín.
-Tomáš's mother, Teresie Masaryková (née Kropáčková), was a Moravian of Slavic origin who received a German education.
+His father, Jozef Masárik, was Slovak, born in Kopčany, Slovakia.
+Masárik was a carter and, later, the steward and coachman at the imperial estate in the nearby town of Hodonín.
+Tomáš's mother, Teresie Masaryková (née Kropáčková), was a Moravian who received a German education.
 A cook at the estate, she met Masárik and they married on 15 August 1849.